How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Background and related work

-Many methods have been proposed to investigate the cross-lingual abilities of MLLMs \citep{doddapaneni2021primer}. \citet{pires2019multilingual} and \citet{karthikeyan2020cross} were the first to demonstrate that MLLMs share information cross-lingually by showing that they can perform zero-shot cross-lingual transfer between languages with zero lexical overlap.
-This led to a body of works that attempt to understand \emph{how} and \emph{where} this sharing emerges.
+Many approaches have been used to study the cross-lingual abilities of MLMs \citep{doddapaneni2021primer}. \citet{pires2019multilingual} and \citet{karthikeyan2020cross} showed that MLMs share information cross-lingually by demonstrating that they can perform zero-shot cross-lingual transfer between languages without lexical overlap.
+This led to work on understanding \emph{how} and \emph{where} this sharing emerges.

-One line of study focuses on how MLLMs distribute their parameters across languages by analyzing the distributional properties of the resulting language representations.
-In particular, these studies aim to understand to what extent MLLMs exploit universal language patterns for producing input representations in individual languages.
-As such, \citet{singh2019bert} find that mBERT representations can be partitioned by language subspaces, suggesting that little cross-lingual sharing emerges.
-Yet, other works show that mBERT representations can be split into a language-specific component , and a language-neutral component that facilitates cross-lingual sharing \citep{libovicky2020language, gonen2020s, muller2021first}.
+One line of study focuses on how MLMs distribute their parameters across languages by analyzing the distributional properties of the resulting language representations.
+In particular, they aim to understand to what extent MLMs exploit universal language patterns for producing input representations in individual languages.
+As such, \citet{singh2019bert} find that mBERT representations can be partitioned by language into subspaces, suggesting that little cross-lingual sharing had emerged.
+Yet others show that mBERT representations can be split into a language-specific component , and a language-neutral component that facilitates cross-lingual sharing \citep{libovicky2020language, gonen2020s, muller2021first}.
 In addition, \citet{chi2020finding} show that syntactic information is encoded within a shared syntactic subspace, suggesting that portions of the model are cross-lingually aligned.
-Similarly, \citet{chang2022geometry} more generally show that MLLMs encode information along orthogonal language-sensitive and language-neutral axes.
+Similarly, \citet{chang2022geometry} more generally show that MLMs encode information along orthogonal language-sensitive and language-neutral axes.